 The reduced expenditure levels for the Library are understandable, given the technology-based change in the nature of academic materials.
 However, the overall change in Resource Allocation suggests that the resultant savings were not kept within the Academic category.

-There are signs of the other notable cost-saving change in the Academic area – the replacement of full Faculty with less experienced, but cheaper, adjunct faculty, sessional lecturers and teaching assistants.
+There are signs of a notable change in the Academic area, more evident at some universities than others – the replacement of full Faculty with less experienced, but cheaper, adjunct faculty, sessional lecturers and teaching assistants.
+As noted earlier, these staff have borne much of the pressures resulting from increasing class sizes.

 Rankings Tables